mailuefterl-sro/MatriarchSwitch/README.md

 ## License
 This code is licensed under MIT style license, i.e. you can use it in your own openSource or commercial project without restrictions, just leave the copyright and license notes intact.

+Note that the distributed jar file contains dependencies with different licenses, please take a look at META-INF/LICENSE and META-INF/NOTICE .